mieko/mieko.dev/_posts/2016-09-25-systemd-im-totally-sold.md

 terminal abstraction needs to be stripped down to the parts that are still useful.  crond should've been replaced long before systemd had a chance to take it on.
-The `fork(), fork(), setsid()` dance and `daemon()` should've been long dead, because we should've had supervisors as smart as systemd years 20 years ago.
+The `fork(), fork(), setsid()` dance and `daemon()` should've been long dead, because we could've had supervisors as smart as systemd 20 years ago.

 A few days ago, during the middle of task, I naturally just had the thought:
 "...and now I'll just write a quick systemd unit for that."